• Newsletters

 A box of purple Grace & Stella Restoring Eye Masks for an article about how to use retinol.

-Vancouver-based brand Grace & Stella is known for its ultra-affordable and effective skincare staples.
+Vancouver-based brand Grace & Stella is known for its collection of eye masks to tackle issues ranging from hydration to fine lines.
 These gel eye masks are infused with retinol, hyaluronic acid, ceramides and glycerin to lift, firm and wake up tired eyes.
-Simply apply to freshly cleansed skin, leave on for the desired amount of time, then pat the remaining serum into your skin.

 Advertisement